terra-campaigns/arrival/_arrivalNotions.md

 - [ ] Sergarus does not die, but is forever crippled.
 Marcus takes over.
 - [ ] FFKA East tries to get reinforcement from olivepia (faction turn)
 - [ ] Acrisae or FFKA propose to the party for them to take over Ghuse while the army is busy
-- [ ] Deepfolk put Galiera on top of pile of rubble - it is a trap to get Dolman to complete the ritual: check bluespur
 - [ ] Dolman to complete the ritual, guilf is Mr voids mouth, Amyria will take down the Acrisae
-- [ ] Add acrisae to random encounter
 - [ ] Mercian cult will rise as it will protect against attacks of undead - follow the idea of the bandit camp
 - [ ] For natural disaster, treat Rurkinar as commoners+traders, FFKA as military that needs sustained, Mercians as cult that has protection, but limited and not keen to partner with Rurkinar and FFKA unless converted
-- [ ] Every time PCs go to Linhe, roll an adventure seed from natural disaster, consider other dust too
-- [ ] Read bluespur<br>- add noteworthy features to arrival<br>- add god brain history to the void
-- [ ] Level 4 is Ngar'tho, Mercians and Antinom, performing all kinds of radical experiments
-- [ ] Create (calamity) one adventure seed for a random sapient encounter
-- [ ] Electrical storms and alien vapours
-- [ ] Most Ngar'tho are trying to save the void, but some wants to put it out of its misery
-- [ ] Use suppressed memories Ravenloft 65 when characters fail sanity tests on level 4
-- [ ] Make Mercian cult very relevant at level 4
-- [ ] Add Aratu monsters Atlas 140 to random encounters
-- [ ] Imortra is a master Antinom

 ## opportunityAttack